 - Don’t eat during the 3 hours before bed.
 Give yourself a chance to digest your food.

-- Avoid large meals Reflux is more likely when the stomach is over-full.
+- Avoid large meals.
+Reflux is more likely when the stomach is over-full.

 - Improve your digestion because poorly digested food will encourage gut bacteria to grow and ferment, creating gas and bloating which increases abdominal pressure.
 There are many aspects to ensuring digestion is working well.

 - Try a digestive pickle or digestive tea with your meals.
-These contain spices that stimulate digestive secretions and encourage
+These contain spices that stimulate digestive secretions and encourage correct movement of food through the gut.

-- Digestive pickle Take one full ginger root, peeled and grated, add to a jar and mix together with: the juice of one lemon and a teaspoon of good quality sea salt.
+- Digestive pickle: Take one full ginger root, peeled and grated, add to a jar and mix together with: the juice of one lemon and a teaspoon of good quality sea salt.
 Leave overnight in the refrigerator to ‘pickle’.
 Take 1/2–1 teaspoons before meals.

-- Digestive tea Put 1/2 tsp. each of coriander seeds, cumin seeds and fennel seeds and a tablespoon of grated fresh ginger root in 1 litre (4 cups) of water.
+- Digestive tea: Put 1/2 tsp. each of coriander seeds, cumin seeds and fennel seeds and a tablespoon of grated fresh ginger root in 1 litre (4 cups) of water.
 Bring to a boil, let steep, strain and drink a cupful about half an hour before meals.
 In the summer, add fresh mint and lemon or lime juice and serve cold.

 If you need immediate relief from heartburn, try sitting or standing very straight, stretching your head upwards as if you want the top of your head to touch the ceiling.
 Because of the way the oesophagus is constructed, this stretching will help tighten the opening preventing reflux.13